-The Morphology Core Laboratory was established in 1997 and provides services in histology, electron microscopy, and confocal and laser scanning microscopy.
+The Morphology Core provides services in histology, electron microscopy (EM), and atomic force, confocal and laser dissection microscopy.

-The Histology section of the core provides basic services such as tissue preparation and embedding, paraffin block or frozen tissue sectioning and H&E staining.
-The core also provides additional services such as direct and indirect immunohistochemical staining, immunofluorescent staining, serial sectioning, RNase free handling, and selected special stains.
-The core personnel also have extensive experience in tissue microarray construction.
+The histology section of the core is CAP accredited.
+It provides basic services such as tissue preparation and embedding, paraffin block or frozen tissue sectioning, and H&E staining.
+The core provides additional services such as direct and indirect immunohistochemical staining, immunofluorescent staining, serial sectioning, RNase free handling, and selected special stains.
+Core personnel have extensive experience in tissue microarray construction.
+The lab is equipped with a Perkin-Elmer TMA Master automated TMA arrayer as well as two MTA-1 manual Beecher TMA arrayers.

 Routine TEM procedures such as fixation, embedding, sectioning, and visualization are available.
+The core utilizes a Hitachi H-7650 Transmission Electron Microscope (TEM) with two digital cameras.
+The Hitachi H-7650 transmission electron microscope allows imaging of tissue prepared for routine TEM.
+Magnification ranges from 0.7K up to 200K.
+The imaging software is AMtv542.
+Scanning electron microscopy is also available.
 The core houses a Hitachi S-4800 high resolution Scanning Electron Microscope (SEM).
 This microscope has magnification from 30x to 800,000x.
-The core also utilizes a Hitachi H-7650 Transmission Electron Microscope (TEM) with two digital cameras.